-Option Price involves two components – Intrinsic Value and Option Premium.Option Premium is the value we get by subtracting the Intrinsic Value of an Option from the Current Market Price of that particular Option.
+Option Premium is the value we get by subtracting the Intrinsic Value of Option from the Current Market Price of that particular Option.

 Only In-the-Money Options have Intrinsic Value (explained below).
-Time Value of Option and Uncertainty in price of underlying security is reflected in Option Premium .There are several factors affecting Option Prices.Some are more significant while others have less significance for trading purposes.
+Time Value of Option and Uncertainty in price of underlying security is reflected in Option Premium .

-If you take a look at an Option Calculator available in your Trading Account or Demat Account, You would find the following factors affecting the Option Prices (or Option Premium).
+If you take a look at an Option price calculator available in your trading account or Demat account, You would find the following factors affecting pricing of Options (Option Premium).

 2. Underlying Security Price